SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-19-how-to-discover-paxlovid.md

 has about 89% efficacy in preventing hospitalization.

 _That_&hellip; is good work.
 I've never seen anything that even comes close to this.
-We can't repeat the lucky starting point, but we can appreciate that prior research is something of which _you never let go._
+We can't repeat the lucky starting point, but we can appreciate that _you never let go_ of prior research.

 ## Activity vs the SARS-CoV2 Omicron variant